lnoxsian/lnox_dot_files/README.md

 > **caution** please do use the aliases properly or edit it
 7. **Neovide** this is rust based gui frontend for neovim
 > **configs** - all the configs are in the neovim folder all the configs load when neovide is launched
+8. **Starship** this is rust based prompt frontend for fish shell replaces the oh-my-fish plugin
+> **configs** - all this is a simple starship prompt please do install it

 ## Caution
 > These are my configs and ***mine*** alone if you find it to be bothersome please do clone it